Of War and Consequence, Book One of the Consortium Chain (E-Store Edition)

 It is here that we find this small earth-like planet built from many of the same materials that make up who and what we are.
 Though roughly the size of our moon, its characteristics are different.
 For example, this small planet's bizarre movement around its sun creates what we would consider strange weather patterns, light cycles, and similarly obscure forms of life, but the similarities in the nature of these things is apparent.
 Having no standard orbit for any of the other planets within its system, other celestial bodies often block the life-affirming light from the system's star.
 Extremes of day and night upon pockets of the planet's surface can exist for generations.
 A standard day in one continent is often three times the length of another land's day far across the globe.
 Sometimes much longer.
 Some areas see very little light from the planet's star, creating a sodden, cold swampland.
 Others see an extreme excess of sunlight, creating a land lush with sturdy vegetation but often a good deal of drought.
 Much of the planet's surface is covered with water, similar to ours.
 However, only four major continents separate its great oceans and seas.
 The particular ingredient that makes this planet so similar to ours is its population of intelligent bipedal inhabitants.
 Humans.
 And where there are humans, there is community.
 Where there is community, there is disagreement.
 Where there is disagreement, there is conflict.

 Welcome to Xarh.

 Have a sit for a spell.
 Take a gander at the various pages provided on the grey bar above.
-Join me by adding your information to our Member List and recieve exclusive information regarding upcoming goings on, read my blog (Thoughts From The Isle), purchase books through my Web Store page (Purchase Books), check out the Xarhian Glossary, or simply take a gander at my personal page.
+Join me by adding your information to our Member List and recieve exclusive information regarding upcoming goings on, read my blog (Thoughts From The Isle), purchase books through my Links, check out the Xarhian Glossary, or simply take a gander at my personal page.

 I look forward to hearing from you.